juristat/stream-s3-object/README.md

 ## Errors

+The `streamS3Object()` call will throw a `TypeError` synchronously if the input doesn't appear to be a request object from the s3 `getObject()` method.
 The returned Promise will be rejected with the error value from any `httpError` event that is raised on the `getObject()` request.

 ## See Also